Simpatico (The Charlatans album): Release

 Burgess explained that since 1999, he had been trying unsuccessfully to get the band a new manager for the US, prompting Jobson to fill that role temporarily.
 Harrison resigned following a disparaging email from Burgess, which his wife helped write.
-The band embarked on a tour of the US through to June 2006.
-A remix of "NYC (There's No Need to Stop)" was posted on the band's website at the end of month as part of an online fan club.
+The band embarked on a tour of the US through June 2006.
+A remix of "NYC (There's No Need to Stop)" was posted on the band's website at the end of the month as part of an online fan club.
 "NYC (There's No Need to Stop)" was released as the second single from the album on 3 July 2006.
 Two versions were released on CD: the first with "Carry Your Heart", while the second included "Hard to Be You (Song for Carl)" and "Bullet of Freedom" as its B-sides, alongside the music video for "NYC (There's No Need to Stop)".
-Through to August 2006, the band appeared at the Oxegen, T in the Park and V Festivals.
+Through August 2006, the band appeared at the Oxegen, T in the Park, and V Festivals.
 Following this, they supported the Rolling Stones at Twickenham Stadium in London and Hampden Park in Glasgow.
 In October 2006, Burgess and McGee went on a DJ tour, dubbed the Diet Coke and Banana Tour, intended as a bonding event between artist and manager that would help them map out the band's future plans.

 "Blackened Blue Eyes" was featured on the band's third and fifth compilation albums, Forever: The Singles (2006) and A Head Full of Ideas (2021).